curityio/istio-demo-installation/README.md

 ## Overview

-A small repo for running an end to end solution on a MacBook with Istio and the Curity Identity Server
+A small repo for running an End to End Solution on a MacBook with Istio and the Curity Identity Server.\
+This is meant to provide a more `Real World Developer Setup` that also educates the user.

 ## Prerequisites

 Install Docker for MacOS if required, then install Minikube as a local Kubernetes cluster.\
-Also install the [yq tool](https://github.com/mikefarah/yq), used to automate some Kubernetes annotation updates.
+Also install the [yq tool](https://github.com/mikefarah/yq), used to automate some updates to Kubernetes files.

 - brew update
 - brew install minikube